 Jump to insightHow do physician mortgage loans work?

-Mortgage industry veteran Casey Fleming, author of “Buying and Financing Your New Home,” says physician mortgage loans are mostly geared toward doctors just out of residency who haven't had enough time to establish salary history or save up a substantial down payment.
-These loans let eligible borrowers purchase a home right after they graduate school and finish their residencies without having to meet the strict requirements of other types of home loans.
+Casey Fleming, author of “Buying and Financing Your New Home,” said physician mortgage loans are mostly geared toward doctors just out of residency who haven't had enough time to establish salary history or save up a substantial down payment.
+Physician mortgage loans let eligible borrowers qualify for a mortgage without having to meet the strict requirements of other types of home loans.

 - No down payment requirement